Small Business Health Check: What a Consultant Reviews

 The review should start with direction.
 What is the business trying to become?
 Which customers are most valuable?
 Which services or products should grow, change or stop?
 Is the current activity aligned with the owner's goals?

 Without direction, every improvement competes for attention.
-Strategy gives the health check a lens for deciding what matters.
+Strategy gives the health check a lens for deciding what matters and which opportunities are worth pursuing now.

 Finance and performance